1904 United States presidential election: Democratic Party nomination

 At 80, Davis is the oldest major party candidate ever nominated for national office.

 The prospect of having Hearst for a candidate frightened conservative Democrats so much that they renewed their efforts to get Parker nominated on the first ballot.
 Parker received 658 votes on the first roll call, 9 short of the necessary two-thirds.
 Before the result could be announced, 21 more votes were transferred to Parker.
 As a result, Parker handily won the nomination on the first ballot with 679 votes to 181 for Hearst and the rest scattered.

 After Parker's nomination, Bryan charged that it had been dictated by the trusts and secured by "crooked and indefensible methods."
 Bryan also said that labor had been betrayed in the convention and could look for nothing from the Democratic Party.
 Indeed, Parker was one of the judges on the New York Court of Appeals who declared the eight-hour law unconstitutional.

 Before a vice-presidential candidate could be nominated, Parker sprang into action when he learned that the Democratic platform pointedly omitted reference to the monetary issue.
 To make his position clear, Parker, after his nomination, informed the convention by letter that he supported the gold standard.
 The letter read, "I regard the gold standard as firmly and irrevocably established and shall act accordingly if the action of the convention today shall be ratified by the people.
 As the platform is silent on the subject, my view should be made known to the convention, and if it is proved to be unsatisfactory to the majority, I request you to decline the nomination for me at once, so that another may be nominated before adjournment."

 It was the first time a candidate had made such a move.
-It was an act of daring that might have lost him the nomination and made him an outcast from the party he had served and believed in all his life.
+It risked losing him the nomination and made him an outcast from the party he had served and believed in all his life.